itt-learning-groups/2021_06_23/README.md

 * Create a 2nd deployment

   * Create a new file called `webapp-deployment-prod.yaml` and copy the contents of `webapp-deployment.yaml` into it.
-Change the deployment name to `nginx-deployment-prod` and change the labs on lines 6, 11, and 15 to `prod`.
+Change the deployment name to `nginx-deployment-prod` and change the labels on lines 6, 11, and 15 to `prod`.
 Also change the replica count on line 8 to `1`.
+(The latter will help us avoid a resource-limit shortage by keeping us at or below 4 total deployed pods.)
   * Deploy this alongside the `env: dev` deployment we already have up and running: `kubectl apply -f ./webapp-deployment-prod.yaml`.
   * Wait a moment, then check the pods list: `kubectl get pods -n default -o wide`
   * Filter for just the `prod` pods: `kubectl get pods -n default -l env=prod -o wide`
     * *Question: Does the `prod` pod "belong" to any service object right now?
 How could you check/verify?
 What does that mean for the prod pod right now?
 Could we add a service for it?
 How would we do that?*
-  * *Housekeeping: Clean up the `dev` deployment so we have fewer pods running in our very small-capacity cluster: `kubectl delete deploy nginx-deployment -n default`*
+  * *Housekeeping: Clean up the `dev` deployment so we have fewer pods running in our very small-capacity cluster before the next step below: `kubectl delete deploy nginx-deployment -n default`*

 * Check out `deployment` object capabilities